mohanvedase/Ingress_Path_Based_Routing/README.md

 ## Delete the Resources

-- After the demonstation done delete the Cluster.
+- After the demonstration is done delete the Cluster.

 ![image](https://github.com/user-attachments/assets/5a9ff650-df1d-4bce-b744-775af44bc8d6)